 Avtar specialises in gaining high additional chemical value from otherwise low-value resources or waste such as unavoidable food supply chain wastes, developing sustainable supply chains and circular economy within the context of biorefineries.
-He is technology platform leader for Renewable Materials working on range of biomass related materials and applications.

 Recent Research Projects